vargvinter/cert/18 Events.md

 ## Handling Failed Jobs

-If queued listener exceeds the maximum number of attempts as defined by your queue worker, the `failed` method will be called on your listener.
+If queued listener exceeds the maximum number of attempts as defined by queue worker, the `failed` method will be called on listener.

 ```php
 <?php